-In this article, I review three Citadel Painting Handles available from Games Workshop.
+In this article, I review three Citadel Paint Handles for holding models, available from Games Workshop.

-Here are the 3 Citadel Painting Handles that can help you paint miniatures and models:
+Here are the 3 Citadel Paint Handles that can help with painting miniatures and models:

 - The Citadel Paint Handle (Original and MK2 versions) – Great for all-around use for more comfort while painting your minis.

-- Citadel Painting Handle XL – For larger models that require a larger clamp.
+- Citadel Paint Handle XL – For larger models that require a larger clamp.

-- Citadel Assembly Painting Handle – The most versatile painting handle for helping you assemble and glue small parts, or holding pieces for spray applications.
+- Citadel Assembly Paint Handle – The most versatile painting handle for helping you assemble and glue small parts, or holding pieces for spray applications.

 Read on below to see which Citadel miniature holder is right for you!

 Avoid Pain and Discomfort with a Model Paint Handle

 Pain is a common problem for miniature painters.
 This is especially true if you don’t use an ergonomic painting handle to hold your models while you paint them.
 The odd and small shape of miniature bases make for a poor grip.

 Notably, a lot of the painting hobby requires repetitive motion.
 This can lead to major discomfort, including muscle soreness, tendon and joint inflammation, and even chronic issues.
 Medical problems like trigger finger, bursitis, and back & upper neck pain conditions are actually quite common for miniature painters.
 I’ve experienced these issues myself.